PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 ## The Fourth Requirement: Enhanced Error Reporting

-Hopefully when returning an error with string "oh no", you were thinking that we might iterate on that because it doesn't seem that useful to return.
+Hopefully when returning an error with the string "oh no", you were thinking that we might iterate on that because it doesn't seem very useful to return.

 The error gets returned to the caller.
-The caller should be able to handler differently based on the error types.
-For example, if the user tries to withdraw more than the balance, we need to report the details error message to the user.
-If there are temporal errors like network errors, the caller need to retry the operation.
+The caller should be able to handle differently based on the error types.
+For example, if the user tries to withdraw more than the balance, we need to report a detailed error message to the user.
+If there are temporary errors like network errors, the caller needs to retry the operation.
 So we need to define the error types and return them to the caller.

-There are several ways to define error types in Rust, and the most common way is to use an enum.
+There are several ways to define error types in Rust, with the most common approach being to use an enum.

 ### Write the Test First